 The City of Jefferson Code Enforcement person investigates complaints of possible violations of the Jefferson Municipal Code and Jefferson Development Code that relate to parking, dangerous buildings, building code violations, nuisance conditions.
-City of Jefferson Code Enforcement works with the Marion County Sherriff’s Office, Jefferson Fire Department, the City Attorney’s office, the Municipal Court Judge, and Jefferson Public Works Department.
+City of Jefferson Code Enforcement works with the Marion County Sheriff’s Office, Jefferson Fire Department, the City Attorney’s office, the Municipal Court Judge, and Jefferson Public Works Department.
 The Code Enforcement person meets with these other offices as needed to review complaints, set priorities for investigating them, and make progress reports and compiles formal reports for the City Council.

 Vehicles, Boats, Campers, RVs, and Trailers: